smartekIT/hostUp/README.md

 Now you can navigate to localhost:3000 as indicated to see the page and input your first url to check.
 Please use full URLs including http or https

-The menu hamburger icon in the upper left allows you to move to the input screen and back tot he monitor screen.
+The menu icon in the upper left allows you to move to the input screen and back tot he monitor screen.

-*Note*: this application just checks to see if the site is up or not.
-This is not a wathcer for changes.
+*NOTE*: this application just checks to see if the site is up or not.
+This is not a watcher for changes.

 ### Production Use
 I'll add more instructions later on how to set this up for production use, and probably will add a script for those running it on Linux or Mac to make it pretty easy.